NervanaSystems/ngraph/doc/sphinx/source/inspection/debug_core.rst

 however, they are often not sufficient for optimal performance.
 Framework-based adjustments cannot access the underlying NUMA configuration in multi-socket Intel® Xeon® processor-based platforms, which is a key requirement for many kinds of inference-engine computations.
-See the next section on NUMA performance to learn more about this performance feature available to systems utilizing nGraph.

 The meta_log contains::